JoaoLaimer/JoaoNotes/01 - Cybersecurity/01 - Certifications/CompTIA Security+/Domain 1 (General Security Concepts)/Fundamentals of Security.md

 # CIA Information Triad
+The CIA Triad is the foundation of everything we do in cybersecurity.
+It's one of the essential concepts listed in the Security+ exam objectives, and you should be very familiar with it when you take the exam.
+Try to relate each concept with one or three goal of confidentiality, integrity ans availability.
 **[[Confidentiality]]**: Ensures that information is only accessible to those with the appropriate authorization.

 **[[Integrity]]**: Ensures that data remains accurate and unaltered unless modification is required.